 Bin deliveries and repair

-Deliveries and repair will restart on 1 June.
-Due to suspension of this service in March, repairs and deliveries may take longer.
+Deliveries and repair have now restarted.
+Due to suspension of this service during lockdown, repairs and deliveries may take longer.
 We apologise for any inconvenience caused, and would ask for your understanding while we work to clear our backlog.

 We are currently struggling to fulfil skip hire requests due to the current strain on resources.
 Our Operations Team have prioritised the transfer of waste/recycling from our depots and Recycling Centres to ensure our kerbside services and bring-to sites remain operating as usual.

 Customers can still contact and make their request, however please note that provision will depend on available resources.
 For more details, please visit the Skip hire webpage.